jestjs/jest/docs/TestingAsyncCode.md

 });
 ```

+Be sure to return the promise - if you omit this `return` statement, your test will complete before `fetchData` completes.

 ##### available in Jest **20.0.0+**

 You can also use the `resolves` keyword in your expect statement, and Jest will wait for that promise to resolve.
 If the promise is rejected, the test will automatically fail.